laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 ### Priority run conditions and events

-- no-signal
+- **no-signal**

-    The light program runs when the light controller does not receive a valid servo input signal.
+    The light program runs when the light controller does not receive a valid servo input signal on at least one of the input channels.

-- initializing
+- **initializing**

     The light program runs after startup while the light controller waits before reading center points of steering and throttle channels.

-- servo-output-setup-centre, servo-output-setup-left, servo-output-setup-right
+- **servo-output-setup-centre, servo-output-setup-left, servo-output-setup-right**

     The light program runs when the respective setup function for the steering wheel servo or gearbox servo is triggered.
-Performing eight CH3-clicks starts servo setup.
+Performing **eight CH3-clicks** starts servo setup.
 These run conditions can be used to drive the lights in a unique manner to guide the user through the servo setup.

-- reversing-setup-steering, reversing-setup-throttle
+- **reversing-setup-steering, reversing-setup-throttle**

     The light program runs when the servo reversing for the steering/throttle channel is engaged.
-Performing seven CH3-clicks starts steering and throttle reversing.
+Performing **seven CH3-clicks** starts steering and throttle reversing.
 These run conditions can be used to guide the user through the setup process.

-- gear-changed
+- **gear-changed**

     This event fires whenever the gear is changed.
 It only applies when the light controller is configured to drive a 2-speed or 3-speed gearbox using a servo connected to the OUT/ISP ouptut.
 The run condition can be used to perform a short light animation, indicating to the user that the gear change occured.

-- shelf-queen-mode (firmware version 20 and later)
+- **shelf-queen-mode** (firmware version 20 and later)

     The light program runs when shelf queen mode has activated.
 Shelf queen mode is engaged when there is no receiver signal for more than 5 seconds.
 It simulates driving behaviour: turning lights on an off, braking, reversing, indicator and hazard usage.